 They all thrive in low light, but they tend to grow faster when they are in bright but indirect sunlight.
-When inside, it is best to place them where they can receive indirect sunlight such as near the window.
+It is best to place them inside where they can receive indirect sunlight, such as near the window.

 2. English Ivy

-These English Ivy Plants (Hedera helix) are vigorous evergreen perennials and classified as woody vines.
-It is native to Europ[e and some parts of Russia.
+These English Ivy Plants (Hedera helix) are vigorous evergreen perennials and are classified as woody vines.
+It is native to Europe and some parts of Russia.

-They grow in part to a full shaded area and they like their soil moist and fertile.
-Then can also grow well in bright indirect sunlight.
-Variegated cultivars usually do better in shaded area but they tend to grow leggy if they are not in a bright area for a long time.
+They grow partly in a fully shaded area, and they like their soil moist and fertile.
+They can also grow well in bright indirect sunlight.
+Variegated cultivars usually do better in a shaded area but tend to grow leggy if not in a bright area for a long time.

 They can grow up to 100 feet long in some instances.
-They can be grown climbing on the wall or trellis or cover the ground if grown outside.
-This plant is very popular as a house plant in pots usually with stakes or in a hanging planter.
+They can be grown climbing on the wall or trellis or covering the ground if grown outside.
+This plant is very popular as a house plant in pots, usually with stakes or in a hanging planter.